kmad/kmad.github.io/_posts/2025-04-27-AI-Long-Horizon-Tasks.md

 Will this hold with newer models, like Gemini 2.5 Pro, o3 and o4?

 It seems likely to me.
 The authors find that "model time horizon computed from SWE-bench Verified tasks *seem to follow an exponential trend* from late 2023 through 2024.
-BUT they also find that the doubling time predicted by their 'messy' knowledge work tasks (HCAST + SWAA + RE-bench) is 104 days, "the doubling time predicted by the SWE-bench Verified results is shower - **around 70 days**.
+But they also find that the doubling time predicted by their 'messy' knowledge work tasks (HCAST + SWAA + RE-bench) is 104 days, "the doubling time predicted by the SWE-bench Verified results is slower - **around 70 days**."

 They also find that "time horizons may have better correspondence to the labor of a low-context human, rather than a high-context human."
 This makes sense.
 The researchers brought on a bunch of contractors to benchmark the models against; they found that the more you need to explain to a contractor, the closer the performance was to the AI model - roughly similar to the context they had to provide the model.
 Compared to maintainers of certain code repositories - those who live it every day - contractor performance was "5x - 18x" worse.